-- Most of Bali’s beaches are black volcanic sand
+- Most of Bali’s beaches are black volcanic sand.

-- The currency is Rupiah and is roughly 9,500 to 1 AUD at time of writing this.
-To put it into context Rp 10 000 for $1 will by you a 1 litre bottle of water.
+- The currency is the Rupiah, roughly 9,500 to 1 AUD, when writing this (23 March 2023).
+To put it into context, Rp 10,000 for $1 will buy you a 1-litre bottle of water.

 - The time zone is + 8 hrs GMT

-- Population is 4 million
+- The population is 4 million

-- The main tourist areas are Seminyak, Legian, Ubud, Uluwatu and Sanur with other areas like Canggu, Berawa, Batu Belig, Keramas and Umalas becoming more and more popular.
+- The main tourist areas are Seminyak, Legian, Ubud, Uluwatu and Sanur, with other areas like Canggu, Berawa, Batu Belig, Keramas and Umalas becoming more and more popular.

-- Most travellers that come to Bali prefer to stay in either a hotel or a villa, with villa accommodation becoming increasingly more common
+- Most travellers that come to Bali prefer to stay in either a hotel or a villa, with villa accommodation becoming increasingly more common.

 - Bali is now popular as a wedding destination

-- The island completely closes down one day per year called Nyepi.
+- The island completely closes down one day per year, called Nyepi.

-- Bali has two distinct seasons; wet ( November – March ) and dry ( April – October )
+- Bali has two distinct seasons: wet ( November – March ) and dry ( April – October )

-- Bali has two very active volcanoes: Mt.
-Batur (5,600 feet) located in Bangli regency together with Mt.
-Agung (10,000 feet) in the East
+- Bali has two active volcanoes: Mt.
+Batur (5,600 feet), located in Bangli Regency, and Mt.
+Agung (10,000 feet) in the East.

-Bali is truly unique
+Bali is truly unique.